Which of the following organelles is primarily responsible for pr... | Channels for Pearson+

 1

-Understand the function of ATP: ATP (adenosine triphosphate) is the primary energy currency of the cell, used to power various cellular processes.
+Step 1: Understand the function of ATP in cells.
+ATP (adenosine triphosphate) is the primary energy currency of the cell, used to power various biological processes.

-Recall the process of cellular respiration: Cellular respiration is the process by which cells convert glucose and oxygen into ATP, carbon dioxide, and water.
+Step 2: Recall the process of cellular respiration.
+Cellular respiration is the metabolic pathway that converts glucose and oxygen into ATP, carbon dioxide, and water.
+This process occurs in specific organelles in eukaryotic cells.

-Identify the organelle responsible for cellular respiration: The mitochondrion is the organelle in eukaryotic cells where cellular respiration occurs, specifically in its inner membrane and matrix.
+Step 3: Identify the organelle responsible for cellular respiration.
+The mitochondrion is the organelle where cellular respiration takes place, specifically in its inner membrane and matrix.
+It contains enzymes and structures necessary for the stages of cellular respiration: glycolysis, the citric acid cycle, and oxidative phosphorylation.

-Differentiate the roles of the other organelles: Ribosomes are responsible for protein synthesis, the Golgi apparatus modifies and packages proteins, and chloroplasts (in plant cells) are involved in photosynthesis, not cellular respiration.
+Step 4: Compare the functions of the other organelles listed.
+The Golgi apparatus is involved in modifying, sorting, and packaging proteins; the endoplasmic reticulum is involved in protein and lipid synthesis; and lysosomes are responsible for breaking down waste materials and cellular debris.
+None of these organelles are directly involved in ATP production through cellular respiration.

-Conclude that the mitochondrion is the correct answer because it is the site of ATP production through cellular respiration in eukaryotic cells.
+Step 5: Conclude that the mitochondrion is the correct answer, as it is the organelle primarily responsible for producing ATP through cellular respiration in eukaryotic cells.

 Watch next